njofredev/portafolio-py-mod6/README.md

 - .png captures

 Hint: This repository doesn't include virtual environments.
-It's necessary to create an environment for each portfolio activity."
+It's necessary to create an environment for each portfolio activity.